openshift-labs/learn-katacoda/middleware/rhoar-getting-started-vertx/00-intro.md

 ## What you will learn
-You will learn how to get started with building a reactive web application that can serve static content as well as server-side business logic using Eclipse Vert.x
+You will learn how to get started with building a reactive web application that can serve static content as well as server-side business logic using Eclipse Vert.x.

 ## What is Eclipse Vert.x?